 Our expeditions are run by experienced staff recruited, trained and managed by our London headquarters to ensure we deliver consistently high-quality training, safety and expedition experiences.
-The teams consist of at least four international staff members (including PADI dive instructors and marine biologists) working alongside at least four local staff members.

 The cost of our expeditions is among the most competitive in the sector, and we believe that we offer the highest standards of science and dive training, accommodation and food.
 Your meals are prepared and cooked by local chefs and we offer comfortable eco-cabins rather than dormitory style accommodation.
 We don’t charge for dive kit hire (we have all of the expensive equipment that you need available for you to use at our research sites) and PADI dive courses are subsidised to keep prices low.